djlcp/coding-programme/Session 2/notes.md

 - [Wtf HTML & CSS](http://wtfhtmlcss.com/) - Some common problems that you might encounter when starting out with HTML and CSS
 - [HTML Crimes](http://line25.com/articles/10-html-tag-crimes-you-really-shouldnt-commit) - A relatively old article discussing some things to avoid doing

-### Before we start to code

-- Does this have to be responsive?
-(What screen size are we designing this for and whats the target audience)
-  - Yes it should be responsive.
-  - Try to use widths as percentages.
-  - An easy responsive design can be made by defining a content wrappers with a fixed width.
-Alter this with media queries (more on this later).
-- Do we need to worry about users using touch?
-  - This might affect sizing of elements that we want them to click.
-- Are we working from a design?
-  - If so, pay attention to detail.
-Designers may have put a lot of work into getting things just right.

-### Starting to code

-- Understand browsers default styles (specifically font size and margin on the body)
-- My preference is to code up most HTML first, then do basic styles for layout before concentrating on specific sections.
-- Use developer tools to help you when you have issues
-- Naming conventions
-  - Do not use classes that describe the content of an element. ie 'blue-background' is bad
-  - Give abstract names like 'entries' rather than 'products-list', this way the class is more reusable and can accommodate change
-  - Names should be lowercase with words separated by a hypen (dash)
-  - Try not to abbreviate, full descriptions are usually best for readability ie 'main-nav' is preferred to 'mv-nv'

 ### The most important things you should know about CSS

 ### [CSS-Tricks](http://www.css-tricks.com) is the best site ever for CSS information.
 No questions.